castle-engine/castle-and-mormot-collaborative-editing/README.md

 - Add boxes, spheres, and random glTF assets from the client data.
 - Duplicate objects.
 - Remove objects.
-- Select, move, rotate, scale the 3D objects (using new `CastleTransformManipulate` unit).
+- Select, move, rotate, scale the 3D objects (using [CastleTransformManipulate](https://castle-engine.io/apidoc/html/CastleTransformManipulate.html) unit).
 - Navigate in the world (use AWSD to move, hold right mouse button to look around).

 The state of the 3D world is _persistent_.
 That is, all the operations on 3D objects (add, remove, transforming) are saved automatically.
 You can close the client application at any time, open it again, and the world will be in the same state as you left it.
 Technically: